dhruv-gambhir/extraveganza/README.md

 ### Comments from frontend

-- When user reach the home page, they will be redirected to the map page, i.e. there is no home page, but I think can keep the Home Page blob in the Dialogue Map.
+- When user reach the home page, they will be redirected to the map page, i.e. there is no home page, but I think can keep the Home Page blob in the Dialogue Map. - Renamed Map Page to map interface instead, can help check if its ok?

-- There's also the dietary restrictions options (e.g. vegan, vegetarian, etc.) option, I think that should also be included in the map.
+- There's also the dietary restrictions options (e.g. vegan, vegetarian, etc.) option, I think that should also be included in the map. - added as an arrow

 - Some functions that might not be implemented

-  - Forgot password (process might be simplified)
+  - Forgot password (process might be simplified) - removed
-  - Follow user / friends function
+  - Follow user / friends function - removed

 &nbsp;